1970 | 1971 | 1972 | 1975 | 1976 | 1977 | 1978 | 1979

 Rock-and-roll pioneer Chubby Checker performs in the Field House.

-After five years, Wheeling College became one of the few schools in the nation to quit the Title III program voluntarily.
+After five years, Wheeling College gained distinction as one of the few schools in the nation to quit the Title III program on a voluntary basis.
 Fr.
-Currie left with an 80 percent rise in enrollment, gifts from private sources reaching $1 million per year, an evening division and 12 new programs.
-Although the college still had a $1 million debt by the time he left, Currie was able to balance the yearly budget.
+Currie finished his tenure as president with an 80 percent increase in enrollment, gifts from private sources reaching $1 million per year, an evening division, and 12 new programs.
+Although the College still had a $1 million debt by the time he left, Currie was able to balance the yearly budget.

 May --Future U.S. President Ronald Reagan speaks at the Field House.